junxit/us-congress-bills-114/bill.md

       - **(ii)** Unmanned aerial vehicles with maritime surveillance capability.
       - **(iii)** Increased maritime aviation patrol hours.
       - **(iv)** Coastal radar surveillance systems.
-    - **(D)** Increased operational hours for maritime security components dedicated to joint counter-smuggling and interdiction efforts with other Federal agencies, including the Joint Interagency Task Forces, and the United States Coast Guard Tactical Law Enforcement Teams.
+    - **(D)** Increased operational hours for maritime security components dedicated to joint counter-smuggling and interdiction efforts with other Federal agencies, including the Joint Interagency Task Forces, and the United States Coast Guard Deployable Specialized Forces.
 - **(c)** *Fencing and infrastructure*
   - **(1)** *New fencing* Not later than 18 months after the date of the enactment of this Act, the Secretary of Homeland Security shall construct, at a minimum, each of the following:
     - **(A)** Seven miles of double layer fencing in the Border Patrol’s San Diego sector in addition to such fencing in existence as of the date of the enactment of this Act.
-    - **(B)** Ten miles of double layer pedestrian fencing in the Border Patrol’s Tucson sector in addition to such fencing in existence as of the date of the enactment of this Act.
+    - **(B)** Twenty-one miles of double layer pedestrian fencing in the Border Patrol’s Tucson sector in addition to such fencing in existence as of the date of the enactment of this Act.
     - **(C)** Ten miles of double layer pedestrian fencing in the Border Patrol’s Rio Grande Valley sector in addition to such fencing in existence as of the date of the enactment of this Act.
+    - **(D)** Ten miles of double layer pedestrian fencing in the Border Patrol’s Del Rio sector in addition to such fencing in existence as of the date of the enactment of this Act.
   - **(2)** *Fence repair and replacement* Not later than 18 months after the date of the enactment of this Act, the Secretary of Homeland Security shall replace, at a minimum, each of the following:
     - **(A)** Thirty-one miles of landing mat fencing with bollard style fencing in the Border Patrol’s San Diego sector.
     - **(B)** Five miles of landing mat fencing with bollard style fencing in the Border Patrol’s El Centro sector.